sebranchett/iac-demo/README.md

 Show you can log in.

-Delete EC2, Key-pair and VPC.
+Delete EC2, Key-pair and SecurityGroup.

 ### Hands-on session
 Use [this JupyterHub](https://github.com/sebranchett/ecs-jupyterhub-pluto-python), with single user Docker image created using the files in this [single_user_docker directory](./single_user_docker/).